lyteword/chspurgeon-tod/volume-7/psalm-143.md

 **Verse 7.** Never despair.

-1\.Because you have the Lord to plead with.
+1\.
+Because you have the Lord to plead with.

-2\.Because you may freely tell him the desperateness of your case.
+2\.
+Because you may freely tell him the desperateness of your case.

-3\.Because you may be urgent with him for deliverance.— *J. F.*
+3\.
+Because you may be urgent with him for deliverance.— *J. F.*

 **Verse 7.** Cordial for the swooning heart.

-1\.God's beloved fainting.
+1\.
+God's beloved fainting.

-2\.The best restorative; her Lord's face.
+2\.
+The best restorative; her Lord's face.

-3\.She has the presence of mind to call him as she falls.— *W. B. H.*
+3\.
+She has the presence of mind to call him as she falls.— *W. B. H.*

 **Verse 8.** The two prayers *"Cause me to hear"*, and *"Cause me to know."* The two pleas— *"In thee do I trust"*, and *"I lift up my soul unto thee."*

 **Verse 8.** Ps 142:3. *"Thou knewest my path."* Ps 143:8.— *"Cause me to know the way."*

-1\.Trusting Omniscience in everything.
+1\.
+Trusting Omniscience in everything.

-2\.Following conscience in everything.
+2\.
+Following conscience in everything.

 **Verse 8.** On fixing a time for the answering of our prayer.

-1\.By whom it may be done.
+1\.
+By whom it may be done.
 Not by all believers, but by those who through dwelling with God have attained to a holy boldness.

-2\.When it may be done.
+2\.
+When it may be done.

 a) When the case is specially urgent.